0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

   Defines two services:
   - `api`: Runs the FastAPI application for production, exposing it on port 8000.
   - `jupyter`: Runs a Jupyter Notebook server for development and model training, accessible on port 8888.

+  Note: The project uses a volume mount `.:/app` where:
+  - `app/` (Python): Your local project's Python application directory containing the FastAPI code
+  - `/app` (Docker): The container mount point where your code is accessible inside Docker

+  This is a standard Docker practice where the Python application directory is mounted to a consistent location in the container.

 ## 2.2.
 Machine Learning Components